 Three years later, Evelyn and Paul Trent of McMinnville snapped what are widely considered to be the first photos of a UFO in the United States.
 The photos caused a firestorm when they were published in newspapers worldwide — to this day, they are considered some of the most credible UFO photos ever taken.

 Founded in 1999, the McMenamins UFO Festival began as a way to honor the famous 1950 Trent sighting, and has evolved into an epic celebration of all things extraterrestrial.

 In past years, the family-friendly fun at the UFO Festival has included the following:

 - A “landing party” with live music, vendor booths, a beer garden and more

 - Live music from a variety of spacey rock bands

 - Lectures by leading ufology experts, alien researchers and UFO witnesses

 - Alien Costume Ball featuring music by Big Mama Gayle and her Sugar Daddies

-Don’t miss the wacky UFO Costume Parade, which invites fans of all ages to dress up as their favorite character in the galaxy (think Darth Vader, Superman, little green men or anything in between) and join the procession through downtown McMinnville.
-Be sure to keep your costume handy for the Alien Costume Ball!
+There’s also an annual UFO Costume Parade, which invites fans of all ages to dress up as their favorite character in the galaxy (think Darth Vader, Superman, little green men or anything in between) and join the procession through downtown McMinnville.

 Over the festival’s nearly two decades, featured speakers have run the gamut from authors, filmmakers and investigators to crop circle experts, Bigfoot hunters and alien implant removal specialists.
 Recent notables include Kathleen Marden, one of the world’s foremost alien abduction researchers; Stanton T. Friedman, a UFO-logy pioneer who has published more than 90 papers; and Travis Walton, who claims to have been abducted by aliens in Arizona in 1975.